emanuelpina/emanuelpina.pt/content/posts/ubuntu-server-initial-setup.md

 ### What's next?

-Now that we have completed the initial configuration of our server, we can proceed with the installation of a webserver to present it to the vast and incredible world wide web!
+Now that you've completed the initial configuration of your server, you can proceed with the installation of a webserver to present it to the vast and incredible world wide web!

-In a following post I will cover the installation of Nginx.
+In a following post I will cover the [installation of Nginx](/nginx-installation-on-ubuntu/).

 {{< call-for-contribution >}}